jeroen1322/DBLessCMS/README.md

 # DBLessCMS
-Is a little script I wanted to make.
-It takes JSON data and displays it through PHP.
+Takes JSON data to display "articles".
+I started this 'project' when I started learning PHP but never finished it.
+But I had some spare time and wanted to fix it.
+Now it works!

+First the PHP gets content of 'articles.json'.
+Then it will use json_decode to get the JSON data and convert it to an array.
+Thhen the array will be displayed in an "article format".

-It is NOT finished yet, but I'll finish it when I have the time.
+It is really simple, but it was fun.